 Naretu Academy

-The Naretu Academy currently educates 98 Maasai children, and every year, we expand the school by inducting a new class of students.
-At the present time, the school accommodates students to the third grade.
-We are currently under construction with the final three classrooms and we are looking for donations to help furnish the rooms with desks, chairs, teacher’s desk and chair, and a bookshelf.
+Naretu Academy currently educates 138 Maasai children, and every year, we expand the school by inducting a new class of students.
+At the present time, the school accommodates students to the fourth grade.
+We have finished construction on the final three classrooms and we are looking for donations to help furnish the rooms with desks, chairs, teacher’s desk and chair, and a bookshelf.

-Naretu Academy empowers our students with a primary education that prepares these children for secondary school which enables them to lead a better life outside of poverty.
-The students are taught by six certified teachers, and they receive two free meals each day.
+Naretu Academy empowers our students with a primary education that prepares them for secondary school enabling them to lead a better life outside of poverty.
+The students are taught by eight certified teachers, and they receive two free meals each day.
 The school has a full time gardener who maintains the vegetable garden and several fruit trees that provide our students with an assortment of produce for better nutritional meals.

 Mission: